 FPV Camera Latency Measurement

 It’s important to understand the latency of a FPV camera is not constant but constantly changing due to processing and limited frame rate.
 Consistent latency is just as important as total latency.
-Even if a camera had low average latency, occasional high delay could affect the overall performance.
+Even if a camera had low average latency, occasional high delays could affect the overall performance.